-Code Staff criteria - F&C recognises that Code Staff includes Directors and employees who are SiF's, senior management, risk takers, heads of control functions and any employee (in the same remuneration bracket) whose professional activities have a material impact on F&C's risk profile.
+Code Staff criteria - F&C recognises that Code Staff includes Directors and employees who are carrying out Significant Influence Functions, senior management, risk takers, heads of control functions and any employee (in the same remuneration bracket) whose professional activities have a material impact on F&C's risk profile.
 (Code Staff are defined with reference to managerial responsibility to influence F&C's overall risk profile).
 REMCom will determine those Directors and employees whose role and responsibilities have a material impact on F&C's risk profile.
-Twenty Directors and employees have been identified as Code Staff whose roles include Directors, Group Management, risk and other senior managers and heads of control functions as deemed appropriate.
+Eighteen Directors and employees have been identified as Code Staff and whose roles include Directors, Group Management, risk and other senior managers and heads of control functions as deemed appropriate.
 A record of Code Staff is maintained by Human Resources and is reviewed at least annually by the REMCom.